 You invest in acquisition channels.

-Run quick tests for the most promising channels to determine which have the most potential.
-Invest in the ones that show signs of growth and double down on them.
 You can apply the learnings from one digital marketing channel to another for compounding wins.
 So if one of your Google ads has a particularly high conversion rate, use the headline copy as the subject of your next email promotion.

 Once acquisition gets people into your funnel, you have to activate them.